tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-challenge/git-challenge.md

 ## Part A: Create questions for your accountability buddy

+You will create a repository on GitHub, and create a file with questions for your accountability buddy.
+They will then clone your repository and update the file with answers to the questions.

 1. Make a new private repository

    1. Go to [https://github.com](https://github.com), and make sure you are logged in